+Gymnastics

-Gymnastics a programme for mastering sport skills such as strength, rhythm, balance, flexibility, and agility Remedial gymnastics prescribed sets of events for sportsmen's contest Educational gymnastics physical exercises with the aim of therapy, education or competition Competitive gymnastics a set of definite exercises relieving physical discomfort or restoring body function
+Remedial gymnastics Educational gymnastics a program for mastering sport skills such as strength, rhythm, balance, flexibility, and agility prescribed sets of events for sportsmen's contest physical exercises with the aim of therapy, education or competition a set of definite exercises relieving physical discomfort or restoring body function

 - 1. How many sport events do international gymnastics competitions include? - 2.
 What events do men's teams compete in? - 3.
 How many events do women's teams contest in? - 4.
 What are compulsory and optional routines? - 5.
-Does floor exercise perform with apparatus? - 6.
+Is floor exercise performed with apparatus? - 6.
 What is the difference between men's and women's floor exercise? - 7.
 What apparatus has handles: pommel horse or vaulting horse? - 8.
 What is the difference between the position of vaulting horse for men and women? - 9.
 What does a routine on parallel bars include? - 10.
 Does high bar require frequent changes in direction and in grip? - 11.
 What does static position on rings test? - 12.
 What is the width of balance beam? - 5.
-Make up a dialogue asking your friend when he began to go in for gymnastics, his favourite events and famous gymnasts and tell him about your likes and difficulties. - 6.
-Read and translate the text.
+Make up a dialogue asking your friend when he began to go in for gymnastics, his favourite events and famous gymnasts and tell him about your likes and difficulties.